-The results of Experiment 2 clearly show that the effective height of the intrusion AGL is a factor in the induced surface cyclogenetic forcing.
-With the same intrusion vertical depth, the experiments with lower intrusion height AGL result in more intense lowering of the surface pressure.
-It should be noted that these tests were also repeated with different vertical depth of intrusions by using different anomaly radial heights of 2500m and 7500m (not shown).
-The tests show a similar result where intrusions associated with the higher tropopause result in a decreased cyclogenetic forcing than those associated with the lower tropopause.
+The results of Experiment 2 clearly show that the effective height of the intrusion a.g.l. is a factor in the induced surface cyclogenetic forcing.
+With the same intrusion vertical depth, the experiments with lower intrusion height a.g.l. result in more intense lowering of the surface pressure.
+It should be noted that these tests were also repeated with different vertical depths of intrusion by using different anomaly radial heights of 2500 and 7500 m (not shown).
+The tests show a similar result in that intrusions associated with the higher tropopause result in a decreased cyclogenetic forcing than those associated with the lower tropopause.